Why have Man City been banned from the Champions League? | Goal.com

 Man City said in a statement that they were “disappointed but not surprised” by UEFA’s decision.

-They outlined their intention to appeal the ban “at the earliest opportunity” with the Court of Arbitration for Sport (CAS).
+They outlined their intention to appeal the ban “at the earliest opportunity” with the Court of Arbitration for Sport (CAS), and slammed the "prejudiced" process.

 There is a possibility that the ban could be overturned should City be successful in their appeal.
 If the ban is overturned, they would be allowed to resume participation in the Champions League and other European competitions.